govuk-one-login/mobile-ios-common/Sources/GDSAnalytics/README.md

 ### Form Action Menu Event

-This type of event fires once a users repsonse to a cta that is dismissable.
+This type of event fires once a user responds to a CTA that is dismissible.
 ```swift
 let event = FormActionMenuEvent(textKey: "question answer")
 ```